 Every person engaged in a trade or business, including a partnership, LLC and non-profit organization, must file information returns for each calendar year for certain payments made during the year to unincorporated entities, including LLCs, LLPs, partnerships and payments made to attorneys even if they operate in corporate form.
 The business payments which occur most often that require reporting on Form 1099 are 1) \$10 or more of dividends or interest 2) \$600 or more of rents, royalties, payments to independent contractors, payments for commissions or director fees 3) distributions from retirement plans, employee benefits (not included on Form W-2) and legal fees (any amount).
 Form 1099 requires a telephone number of the issuer on the recipient's copy allowing that person to contact them if they have questions.
-Payments made with a credit card or payment card, including third-party network transactions are reported under Form 1099-K by the payment settlement entity and are not subject to reporting on Form 1099-MISC or 1099-NEC.
-Third-party payment networks must file Form 1099-K with the IRS when the gross payment amount exceeds \$20,000 and the number of transactions with a payee exceeds 200.
+Payments made with a credit card or payment settlement entity and are not subject to reporting on Form 1099-MISC or 1099-NEC.
+Third-party payment networks must file Form 1099-K with the IRS when the gross payment amount exceeds \$5,000 and the number of transactions with a payee exceeds 200.